2022 Australian Swimming Championships

 The 2022 Australian Swimming Championships were held from 18 to 22 May 2022 at the South Australia Aquatic and Leisure Centre in Adelaide, South Australia.

-Originally scheduled for April, the meet was pushed back to May after the announcement of the 2022 FINA World Championships in Budapest, Hungary scheduled for June 2022.
+Originally scheduled for April, the meet was postponed to May after the announcement of the 2022 FINA World Championships in Budapest, Hungary scheduled for June 2022.
 This event doubled up as the national trials for the FINA World Championships, as well as the Birmingham 2022 Commonwealth Games.

-Emma McKeon chose to miss this meet as under a new rule from Swimming Australia, McKeon was pre-selected for the 2022 Commonwealth Games after her successful 2021 Olympics campaign.
+Swimming Australia introduced a selection clause allowing individual medalists from the 2020 Olympics to automatically qualify for the 2022 Commonwealth Games.
+Consequently, Emma McKeon opted out of the championships entirely, and Kyle Chalmers only contested the butterfly events.

-During the Day 1 finals session, Cody Simpson finished third behind Matthew Temple and Kyle Chalmers.
-It was initially thought Simpson had qualified for the World Aquatics Championships as Chalmers was not going to swim, however Chalmers backflipped on his decision which ultimately pushed Simpson out of the team.
+Two world records were broken during the competition: Zac Stubblety-Cook in the men's 200 m breaststroke and Ariarne Titmus in the women's 400 m freestyle.